bizz84/flutter-tips-and-tricks/tips/0070-localizations/index.md

 4️⃣: Non-synthetic

-We might want the localization files to be in the `output-dir`, as `.dart_tool` is often ignored.
+We might want the localizations files to be in the `output-dir`, as `.dart_tool` is often ignored.

-Add a new key to l10n.yaml, `synthetic-package: false`, to let Flutter knows we need a non-synthetic package.
-This is true by default.
+Add a new key to `l10n.yaml`: `synthetic-package: false`.
+This will let Flutter knows we need a non-synthetic package, it is true by default.

 ![](070.6.png)

 ---

-Let’s explore the generated files. 🔍
+Let’s explore the generated files 🔍

-Open the main file, app_localizations.dart, where you can notice the key `name` from the template arb, along with the description.
-The AppLocalizations class is an abstract class that will be extended by every locale delegate.
+Open the main file, `app_localizations.dart`, we can notice the key `name` from the ARB template, along with the description.
+The `AppLocalizations` class is an abstract class that will be extended by every locale delegate.

 ![](070.7.png)

 ---

-In this example, we defined 2 locales, therefore we have 2 dart files for each of them.
+In this example, we defined 2 locales, therefore we have 2 Dart files for each one of them.

-👉🏻 app_localizations_en.dart
+👉🏻 `app_localizations_en.dart`
-👉🏻 app_localizations_es.dart
+👉🏻 `app_localizations_es.dart`

-As noted earlier, both extend the base class AppLocalizations.
+As noted earlier, both extend the base class `AppLocalizations`.

 ![](070.8.png)

 ---

-5️⃣ Finally, we need to add it to MaterialApp as a localizationsDelaegate, and specify the supported locales.
+5️⃣ Finally, we need to add the localizations delegate to our `MaterialApp`.
 We can then use it anywhere in the app!

 ![](070.9.png)